 She is incoming president of the Rotary Club of the Upper Keys and is an ambassador of the Islamorada Chamber of Commerce.
 She has held board level positions with the Good Health Clinic, Treasure Village Montessori Charter School, the Florida Keys Area Health Education Center, the Rural Health Network of Monroe County and the Upper Keys Business & Professional Women.
 She is a 1999 graduate of Leadership Monroe.

-Jill is married to long-time backcountry fishing guide Duane Baker, who recently finished his term as the Commodore of the Florida Keys Fishing Guides Association.
+Jill is married to long-time backcountry fishing guide Duane Baker.
 They have two children.
 She is a graduate of Lynchburg College with degrees in communications/journalism and sociology, and has a Master of Management Degree from the University of Phoenix.

 Born in Southern California, Brad Bertelli moved to Southwest Florida in 1989.
 Brad moved to the Florida Keys after earning his Master of Fine Arts in Creative Writing from the University of Miami in 2001.
 Brad is a Florida Keys historian specializing in Upper Keys history and has written four books about Florida and Keys history.
 Snorkeling Florida (2008) and Snorkeling the Florida Keys (2013) were published by University Press of Florida.
 Key Largo (2011) and Islamorada (2013) were published by Arcadia Publishing.
 He also co-wrote A Locals Guide to Bloodline: 50 Famous Film Locations in the Florida Keys.
 Brad’s column Notes on Keys History appears bi-weekly in The Reporter.
 Brad is the curator and historian at the Upper Keys museum, Keys History & Discovery Center.